mobify/mobify-code-style/javascript/README.md

 When building a module that can be consumed by a number of different sources, we prefer to use [Universal Module Definition (UMD)](https://github.com/umdjs/umd), so that the module will be compatible with AMD, CommonJS, or plain script inclusion.
+For modules that are not shared across projects, UMD is not required.

 For example: